Google around for advice on the subject of dirty bulking, and you’ll come across a lot of conflicting advice.

 A pizza, for example, is often considered a “dirty” food.
 But that depends on the type of pizza you’re talking about.

-I’ve had pizzas that provide a decent amount (25-30 grams) of protein, are topped with vegetables like tomatoes and spinach, and come in at under 800 calories.
+I’ve had chicken pizzas that provide a decent amount (25-30 grams) of protein, are topped with vegetables like tomatoes and spinach, provide plenty of nutrients, and come in at under 800 calories.

-On the flip side, you can eat nothing but healthy, natural foods.
+On the flip side, you can eat nothing but healthy, natural, whole foods.
 But if those foods are high in calories, there is still the potential to overeat.
-A calorie surplus is a calorie surplus, even if it’s generated on a clean bulk.
+A calorie surplus is a calorie surplus, even if it’s generated on a clean bulking diet.

 And it’s not like you have to choose between a dirty bulk and a lean bulk.
-You can set up your diet so that most of your calories come from wholesome, nutrient-dense foods, but still allow room for some “dirty” foods here and there.
+You can set up your diet so that most of your calories come from nutrient-dense whole foods, like whole eggs and whole milk, but still allow room for some “dirty” high-calorie foods here and there.

 The last thing you want is to have a large proportion of your weight gain come from fat, and then have to waste time and energy getting rid of it all.

-Which means that during a long cutting phase, you won’t gain much in the way of new muscle.
-It’s time that could have been much better spent getting bigger and stronger, rather than losing fat that had no business being there in the first place.
+Which means that during a long cutting phase, you won’t gain much in the way of new muscle mass.
+It’s time that could have been much better spent getting bigger and stronger, rather than losing body fat that had no business being there in the first place.

-It doesn’t matter if you’re on a lean bulk or a dirty bulk.
+It doesn’t matter if you’re a lean bulker or a dirty bulker.
 You’re not going to lose fat unless your diet puts you in a calorie deficit.

 The idea behind dirty bulking is that you spend several months training like a demon and eating everything in sight.
 And sure enough, your weight on the scales, some of which is muscle and some of which is fat, goes up.

-Then you go on a cut to reveal all the new muscle you’ve built.
+Then you go on a cut to reveal all the new muscle mass you’ve built.

 Or at least, that’s what’s supposed to happen.